sivadabiramo/stock-management-system/README.md

-# Inventory Management System
+# Stock Management System
-Open source inventory management system with php and mysql Invoice generation and easy to download invoice in PDF format Lightweight and easy to use
+Online stock management system with php and mysql Invoice generation and easy to download invoice in PDF format Lightweight and easy to use
 Order management and product management can be done with ease